Cursive G Tutorial and Worksheet (Uppercase + Lowercase)

 Start with a closed loop like the letter a.
 Then bring the line down past the baseline and make a tail that loops to the left and comes back up.
 The tail should be small and smooth.

-Yes!
-Left-handed writers can write cursive G just as well.
-They may tilt the paper slightly and keep their wrist below the writing line to avoid smudging.
+Left-handed writers can easily write a cursive G well.
+They typically tilt their paper slightly and keep their wrist below the writing line to avoid smudging the ink.

 Good starter combinations are ga, go, gu, gl, and gr.
 You can practice simple words like gas, gum, glad, gate, and grow.

-You can download free printable cursive G tracing pages from the top of this page.
-Visit the cursive letters page to get cursive alphabet worksheets from A to Z.
+Download free printable cursive G worksheets from the top of the page.
+Also, Inkyletters provides cursive alphabet A to Z worksheets for free.